FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Abstract

 \section{Abstract}

-Neural signed-distance fields (SDFs) have become a versatile backbone for geometric learning, yet enforcing developable, CAD-style behavior still hinges on Gaussian-curvature penalties that require full Hessian evaluation and second-order automatic differentiation, which are both costly in memory and runtime.
-We present a curvature proxy that regularities only the mixed second-order term (Weingarten term), allowing the two principal curvatures to adapt freely to data while suppressing unwanted warp.
-Two complementary instantiations realize this idea: (i) a finite-difference proxy that replaces every Hessian entry with four forward SDF evaluations and a single first-order gradient, and (ii) an autodiff proxy that arrives at the same mixed derivative via one Hessian–vector product, sidestepping explicit full Hessian assembly remaining faster in practice.
-Both variants converge to the exact mixed second derivative, thus preserving the intended geometric bias without incurring full second-order graphs.
-On the ABC benchmarks the proxies match or exceed the reconstruction fidelity of Hessian-based baselines while cutting GPU memory and wall-clock time by 2×.
-Because the method is drop-in and framework-agnostic, it opens a practical path toward scalable, curvature-aware SDF learning for engineering-grade shape reconstruction.
+Neural signed-distance fields (SDFs) are a versatile backbone for neural geometry representation, but enforcing CAD-style developability usually requires Gaussian-curvature penalties with full Hessian evaluation and second-order differentiation, which are costly in memory and time.
+We introduce an off-diagonal Weingarten loss that regularizes only the mixed shape operator term that represents the gap between principal curvatures and flattens the surface.
+We present two variants: a finite-difference version using six SDF evaluations plus one gradient, and an auto-diff version using a single Hessian-vector product.
+Both converge to the exact mixed term and preserve the intended geometric properties without assembling the full Hessian.
+On the ABC benchmarks the losses match or exceed Hessian-based baselines while cutting GPU memory and training time by roughly a factor of two.
+The method is drop-in and framework-agnostic, enabling scalable curvature-aware SDF learning for engineering-grade shape reconstruction.
+Our code is available at \url{https://flatcad.github.io/}.